iewaij/idinn-streamlit/docs/joss/paper.md

 ### Plotting and order calculation

-We can also inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories.
+We can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories.

 ```python
 # Simulate and plot the results